OC Veterinary Medical Center

 Why Service Dogs are Important in the Community

 Service dogs play an important role in the community to improve the quality of life of many people.
-Service dogs can be trained to assist people with diabetes, autism, cancer, and other illnesses.
-Trained dogs can help people who are visually impaired, deaf, or prone to seizures.
-Let’s look in more detail at the important […]
+Service dogs can be trained to assist people with diabetes, autism, cancer,… Read more

 How to Prevent Diabetes in Cats and Dogs